-Demonstrating a distinct view on what constitutes music and musicality, Hoeschele and colleagues suggest that "the capacity that makes it possible for us to perceive, appreciate, and produce music" can be found by searching for comparative "components of musicality in other species."73 Synthesizing a wide variety of experiments, where pigeons were trained to go to the left while hearing Bach and to the right while hearing Stravinsky, where carp were identified as being able to distinguish between genres, or where sea bream showed physiological differences after prolonged exposure to music, they ask, "How can we interpret the fact that distinctly related animal species have human-like boundaries for the categorization of such complex auditory stimuli?"74 If the musicality conventionally assumed to be the consummate marker of human exceptionalism is in fact present throughout the living world, then "examining closely related and distantly related species can be quite useful for probing the biological basis of musicality."
+76 Hoeschele et al "Searching for the Origins," 149-50.

+consummate marker of human exceptionalism is in fact present throughout the living world, then "examining closely related and distantly related species can be quite useful for probing the biological basis of musicality."
 Drawing on other studies, they argue that "this could lead to an insight on the origins of our motivation for music."
-The capacity to identify Bach and Stravinsky or to distinguish between classical genres is here used to define the species of "musicality."
+The capacity to identify Bach and Stravinsky, or to distinguish between classical genres, is here used to define the species of "musicality."

-One axis of musicality often examined in nonhuman species is the capacity for inventiveness, often seen as the opposite of biological functionality.
+One axis of "musicality" often examined out in non-human species is the capacity for inventiveness, often seen as the opposite of biological functionality.
 It is thought this might differentiate true musicality from instinct.
-Hollis Taylor, for example, suggests that "inventiveness in [bird]song could surpass biological necessity."
-To disprove the assumption that "birdsong is hard-wired, innate, ready-made, automatic," and hence not musical, she argues that the value of birdsong lies in how it is irreducible to instinct.
-She contrasts this to other animal species: "Our closest primate relatives, for example, are not vocal learners.
-Even the elaborate song bouts of gibbons are innate."
-David Rothenberg, also writing on the musicality of birdsong, agrees: "Although gibbons sing elaborate duets in their trees at dawn, they are born with this ability, they do not learn it.
-Birds and humans share the ability to learn to sing, something no ape can do."
-Gibbons,
+Taylor, for example, suggests that "inventiveness in birdsong could surpass biological necessity."79 To disprove the assumption that "that birdsong is hard-wired, innate, ready-made, automatic," and hence not musical, she argues that the value of birdsong lies in how it is irreducible to instinct.
+She contrasts this to other animal species: "our closest primate relatives, for example, are not vocal learners.
+Even the elaborate song bouts of gibbons are innate."80 David Rothenberg, also writing on the musicality of birdsong, agrees: "Although gibbons sing elaborate duets in their trees at dawn," he writes, "they are born with this ability, they do not learn it.
+Birds and humans share the ability to learn to sing, something no ape can do."81 Gibbons, birds, and humans, are all considered to possess musicality (they "sing").
+But now, we find that some (birds and humans) are thought to possess a higher kind of musicality than others, one that remains defined by its comparability to human musical abilities.
+There is historical precedent to such arguments.
+As was made clear in our earlier discussions of Darwin, Spencer, and Lloyd Morgan, similar questions around the kind of musicality an entity possessed have been central to understandings of value throughout history.
+Music that was purely instinctual and imitative, as it was claimed were the musics of racialized peoples and animals, were not considered a valid kind of musicality as they did not demonstrate a form of transcendent intellectual culture.
+82 Though the details of the debate have changed, the kind musicality an entity possesses (functional or transcendent?
+Imitative or creative?
+Biological or cultural?) is still often used to make an argument about its relative value, and indeed whether it counts as true musicality at all.